 3. Upcoming names and popular boutiques

-Designers who are just about starting out, popular stores in upscale markets and those quaint little boutiques in Shahpur Jat.
+Designers who are just about starting out, popular stores in upscale markets and those quaint little boutiques.
 This is where a large number of brides shop from.
 If we had to give you an approximate cost, we’d say that prices usually begin around 50K to 60K and go upto 2 - 2.5 lakhs.

 Also read: 7 Questions Every Bride Has About Lehenga Shopping – Answered!

-We’re talking about the smaller shops, wedding markets like Chandni Chowk and the likes.
+We’re talking about the smaller shops, wedding markets such as Chandni Chowk (Delhi) and Mangaldas Market (Mumbai).
 You could easily bargain your way to a wedding lehenga starting at 20K to 25K and they usually don’t go above 80K to 90K.

 5. You pay for the work